Oluwatos94/Oluwatos94/README.md

 Here are some ideas to get you started:-->
 <div>
-- 🔭 I’m currently working on a project.
+- 🔭 I’m currently working on a project.<br>
-- 🌱 I’m also a backend developer trainee at Jagaad.
+- 🌱 I’m also a backend developer trainee at Jagaad.<br>
-- 👯 I’m looking forword working on a project with an app developer.
+- 👯 I’m looking forword working on a project with an app developer.<br>
-- 💬 Ask me about anything
+- 💬 Ask me about anything <br>
-- 📫 How to reach me: akinbowat@gmail.com
+- 📫 How to reach me: akinbowat@gmail.com <br>
-- 😄 I am a member of ALX SE community.
+- 😄 I am a member of ALX SE community.<br>
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... <br>
 - LANGUAGE AND TOOLS: PHP, MYSQL, HTML, CSS, JAVASCRIPT, PYTHON, GIT,
 </div>